Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Introduction

-We explore an SIR epidemiological model in which myopic individuals choose how much to distance at each point in time while the distancing cost may change over time.
-Distancing of myopic individuals is studied in \citet{Avery_2021}, \citet{Dasaratha_20} and \citet*{Carnehl_Fukuda_Kos_21}.\footnote{To the best of our knowledge, there is no characterization of equilibrium behavior in an SIR model with far-sighted individuals.} These papers show that with the constant cost of distancing, the prevalence is single-peaked.
-Here we show that for a second peak of an epidemic to arise, the cost of distancing would have to rise extremely rapidly at some point after the first peak.\footnote{We provide a precise definition in terms of the semi-elasticity of the distancing cost.} We then proceed to analyze a framework with distancing fatigue in which the cost of distancing increases in the amount of distancing in the past; for an axiomatization, see \citet*{Baucells_Zhao_19}.
-The current cost parameter is a ``discounted value'' of past distancing---the further in the past the distancing, the more it is discounted.
-We show that the model with distancing fatigue has a single peak.
-After the prevalence peaks, the growth of fatigue slows down up to the point at which fatigue starts decreasing.
-As a consequence, a second wave of the infection cannot arise.
-While our result shows that distancing fatigue alone cannot qualitatively change the shape of prevalence, it can still play an important role quantitatively; for quantitative effects, see \citet*{Goldstein_et_al_21}.\footnote{Moreover, if politicians base their decisions to lift policies based on current prevalence and immunity alone while ignoring distancing fatigue, an unintended second wave may arise.}
+Motivated by the empirical work outlined above, we explore an SIR epidemiological model in which myopic individuals choose how much to distance at each point in time while the distancing cost may change over time.
+Distancing of myopic individuals is studied in \citet{Dasaratha_20}, \citet{Avery_2021}, \citet{engle2021behavioral}, \citet*{McAdams_Song_Zou_23}, and \citet*{Carnehl_Fukuda_Kos_23}.\footnote{To the best of our knowledge, there is no analytical characterization of equilibrium distancing behavior in an SIR model with far-sighted individuals even when distancing costs are fixed over time.
+Nevertheless, we present the results of numerical simulations with farsighted individuals that support our main theoretical insights.} These papers show that with a constant cost of distancing, the prevalence is single-peaked.
+In this paper, we show that for a second peak of an epidemic to arise, the cost of distancing would have to rise extremely rapidly at some point after the first peak.
+We then proceed to analyze two main applications: distancing fatigue and public policies.

+In a framework with distancing fatigue, the cost of distancing increases in the discounted amount of past distancing; for an axiomatization, see \citet*{Baucells_Zhao_19}.
+We show that even under distancing fatigue the prevalence has a single peak.
+After the prevalence peaks first, the growth of fatigue slows down up to the point at which fatigue starts decreasing.
+As a consequence, a second wave of the infection cannot arise from distancing fatigue alone.
+This suggests that the distancing cost is also single-peaked and that it peaks at least as late as prevalence.
+Yet, quantitatively, distancing fatigue heightens peak prevalence potentially burdening the health care system.